belmont-bhagat/substitute-teacher/simple-login-backend/README.md

-# Simple Login Backend
+# Simple Login Backend (No Dashboard Branch)

 Spring Boot backend application providing JWT-based authentication and user management APIs.
+In this branch, the frontend consumes only `/api/login` and `/api/profile`.

 ## 🏗️ Technology Stack